kenatiod/MUT/Understanding Machine Understanding.md

 #### 2.3.2 -- Searle's Conclusions

-Searle uses the Chinese Room to argue against what he calls "strong AI" - the view that appropriately programmed computers can be truly said to understand language and have other cognitive states, in the same way that humans do.
+Searle uses the Chinese Room to argue against what he calls "Strong AI" - the view that appropriately programmed computers can be truly said to understand language and have other cognitive states, in the same way that humans do.
 He contends that the thought experiment demonstrates that mere symbol manipulation is not sufficient for real understanding or intentionality (the property of being about something or having content).

 In Searle's view, the Chinese Room illustrates that syntax (the formal rules for manipulating symbols) is not enough for semantics (the meaning of those symbols).
 No matter how complex the rulebook or how convincingly the responses simulate intelligent conversation, the person in the room does not understand Chinese, and neither would a computer program that operates in the same way.